safeena-shaik/HTMl-Tasks/Readme.md

 2. Open the project folder.
 3. Double-click `index.html` or open it in any web browser.

-## Preview

-The webpage displays:
-- A centered image
-- A full-width gradient "View" button
-- Responsive spacing using viewport units

 ## Author

 **Shaik Mehaboob Safeena**